Mechanical and Automotive Engineering (with placement year)

 Career support and prospects

-95% of our 2013 Mechanical and Automotive Engineering graduates (most recent data) found employment or went on to further study within six months of graduating.
+88.5% of our 2015 graduates in Mechanical and Automotive Engineering found employment or went on to further study within six months of graduating.

 Our graduates pursue careers in all areas of engineering, automotive and manufacturing industry, but also in wider fields such as marketing, business management and public service work.